 To impart rigorous training in the technique, expression and performance of Bharata Natyam, an ancient dance nurtured in southern India.
 Introducing students to its history and evolution, our training highlights Bharata Natyam.s role as a communicative device recreating themes from Indian legend.
 Our students are also exposed to its ability- as a language with an alphabet and vocabulary, to represent diverse stories and subjects.

 The academy consists of students from grades 1 thru12 and adults.
 The students are trained in Nritta (dance movement) and abhinaya (narrative expression) of Bharata Natyam.
 Simultaneously, the students take lessons on the cultural history of India, the form and function of Bharata Natyam, the language of gestures and movements, Indian mythology, and other classical dance forms.
-The syllabus focuses on Bharata Natyam while also situating it within the larger framework of Indian Art and culture.
+The curriculum focuses on Bharata Natyam and situates it within the larger framework of Indian Art and culture.

-Vrindavan has successfully conducted four arangetrams in its first seven years.
+Vrindavan has successfully conducted twenty one arangetrams in its first decade.
 With its steady enrollment and structured instruction, multiple arangetrams are slated for performance each year.